fl0wbar/rnn_clv/README.md

 )

 ```
-#### Please read the codebase for more details and tricks involved for differentiablity and consistency
+#### Please read the codebase for more details and tricks involved for differentiability and consistency of QR-decomposition based orthonormalization and truncated-SVD during pushforward due to sign/phase flips involved.

 ### Citations